What is Physiotherapy?

 - Parkinson’s disease: a chronic illness that affects how the brain coordinates the body movement.

-- Cerebral palsy: This is a brain condition affecting the movement and coordination of a kid.
+- Cerebral palsy: This is a brain injury condition affecting the movement and coordination of a kid along with other functions like speech and vision.

 - Spina bifida: A brain condition damaging and deforming the spine.